RetroReversing/retroReversing/pages/ps1/CrashBandicoot.md

 This was in an era where bone animations in games were primitive and characters were low poly, so this made Crash stand out from the crowd as an emotive cartoon character.
 Naughty Dog would use its technique to even greater effect later on in Jak and Daxter [^1].
 </div>
 </section>

 ---
+# Modding

+## CrashEdit - Level Editor
+CrashEdit is a modding tool developed by `cbhacks` to edit levels for the first 3 PS1 Crash Bandiccot games.
+It is being replaced by another tool called `DRNSF` but currently it has some features which are not available in the new tool yet.

+{% include link-to-other-site.html url="https://github.com/cbhacks/CrashEdit" description="To find out more about the level editor check out the projects Github page" image="/public/consoles/Sony Playstation.png" title="CrashEdit - Level Editor"  %}

+---
 # Coding Secrets